 Information regarding the status of a case is available by calling:

-The Arlington Immigration Court conducts interactive video hearings for aliens (also know as respondents or applicants) detained at the Piedmont Regional Jail in Farmville, Virginia, the Hampton Roads Regional Jail and as required, other DHS Virginia detainee locations.
+The Arlington Immigration Court conducts interactive video hearings for aliens (also know as respondents or applicants) detained at Immigration Centers of America Farmville in Farmville, Virginia, the Hampton Roads Regional Jail, and Rappahannock Regional Jail and as required, other DHS Virginia detainee locations.
 These are individual hearings and master (pleadings) calendars, and generally, are open to the public.
-To ensure access to a video hearing, a minimum of one week's prior coordination with the Arlington Immigration Court is highly recommended.

 The Arlington Immigration Court also conducts periodic hearings at the James River Correction Center, Goochland, Virginia, under the auspices of the Institutional Hearing Program (IHP).